 Born and raised in Hong Kong, Winnie Soon (she/they) has a background in Information Systems and Computing (City University of Hong Kong), Media Cultures (School of Creative Media, City University of Hong Kong), Digital Art and Technology (University of Plymouth), and has a PhD in Software (Art) Practice (Aarhus University).
 Her/their research and practice intersect media/computational art, software studies, cultural studies and code practice, specifically concerning automated censorship, data politics, real-time processing/liveness, invisible infrastructure and the aesthetics of code.

-Research interest: Research through creative practice, Artistic research/practice, Critical Technical and Feminist Practice, Software/Data/Infrastructure/Algorithmic Studies and Criticism, Open Source/Computational/Digital Culture, Censorship & data politics/activism, Humanistic/ Aesthetic Programming, Coding literacy, Computational/Internet/Software/Media Art
+Research interest: Research through creative practice, Artistic research/practice, Critical Technical-Art Practice, Software/Data/Infrastructure/Algorithmic Studies and Criticism, Open Source/Computational/Digital Culture, Censorship & data politics/activism, Humanistic/ Aesthetic Programming, Coding literacy, Computational/Internet/Software/Media Art